 5. Stay organized

-As we come to an end, this is an important point that I cannot dare leave out when thriving as a stay-at-home mom.
+As we end, this is an important point that I cannot dare leave out when thriving as a stay-at-home mom.

 So, how do we stay organized as stay-at-home moms?